My Simmons

 Jennifer Sunoo

-Jennifer Sunoo ’21LS is a PhD student in the Library and Information Science program at Simmons University.
-She has a MLIS in Library and Information Science with an Information Science and Technology concentration from Simmons University, and a Bachelor’s degree in Economics from Smith College.
-Her current research interests are Human Information Behavior (with a focus on Information Encountering/Serendipity), Personal Productivity, and Data.
+Jennifer is also a PhD Candidate studying Human Information Behavior at Simmons University.
+Her academic background includes an MLIS in Library and Information Science with an Information Science and Technology concentration from Simmons University, and a Bachelor’s degree in Economics from Smith College.
+Her research interest is in Information Encountering/Serendipity.

 Yishan Zhang